phylum-dev/phylum-ci/docs/integrations/gitlab_ci.md

     # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
     - phylum-ci --force-analysis --all-deps --depfile Cargo.toml

-    # Perform analysis as part of a group-owned project.
+    # Perform analysis as part of an organization and/or group-owned project.
+    # When an org is specified, a group name must also be specified.
-    # A paid account is needed to use groups: https://phylum.io/pricing
+    # A paid account is needed to use orgs or groups: https://phylum.io/pricing
+    - phylum-ci --org my_org --group my_group
     - phylum-ci --group my_group

     # Analyze all dependencies in audit mode, to gain insight without failing builds.